Whether you’re in Paris or Provence, protect your property and treasured possessions with home insurance in France.

-- Home contents insurance costs in France
+- Home insurance companies in France

-- Applying for home contents insurance in France
+- Applying for home insurance in France

 - Canceling a contract or changing provider

 - Making a complaint about a home insurance company in France

 Protect your haven with Groupama.
 These French home insurance specialists offer comprehensive coverage tailored to your needs.
 Enjoy personalized service, a customer-centric approach, and a trusted reputation.
 Choose Groupama for peace of mind and safeguard what matters most to you.

 There are two main types of home insurance (assurance habitation) in France.
 These are:

 - Civil liability insurance (assurance responsabilité civile), which covers damage to third parties and their property caused by you or your home

 - Multi-risk insurance (assurance multirisque), which is liability insurance plus protection for your own home and its contents